the Road with Cormac McCarthy

-(later to become one of my favourite books of all time) and how
+(later to become one of my favorite books of all time), and how he

-and self-interested individualism, with the conquering of the great
+at the hands of self-interested individualism, with the conquering

 by the lightning strikes and driving rain.
-There was a poetic cinematography
+Though his evocation was

-was lit by the warm glow from the dash and odd flares of sodium.
+sparse, it was deeply poetic.
+Lit by the warm glow from the dash,

 We stopped at a gas station on the outskirts of Woodstock, its sign

-We carried on, battling our way uncertainly down deserted roads.
+as moving forward?
+We wound our way uncertainly down deserted roads,

-The odd crazy (like us), still out and about.
-He was fascinated
+the odd ‘crazy’, (like us), still out and about.
+Cormac

 He talked about his love of the natural world and how it could so